-The programme area covers the south and east coasts of England from Cornwall to Norfolk, and the north coast of France from Finistère to Pas-de-Calais.
-The programme map is available here.
+The eligible area of the Programme includes the South and East Coasts of England from Cornwall to Norfolk, and the North Coast of France from Finistère to Pas-de-Calais.

 The ICE project is dedicated to improving, developing and promoting new smart solutions for energy production, storage and consumption for an island or remote community.

 Lead by Bretagne Developpement Innovation, nine organisations have partnered up to tackle the challenge of energy vulnerability in areas located at the end of the distribution network and reliant on fossil fuel.

 By the end of the project, these new solutions will be included in a full commercial offer that will be proposed to other insular or peripheral territories facing the same energy challenges, in the Channel area and beyond.

 The project is funded at 69% by the Programme, representing a European Regional Development Fund budget of €5.5m.